ivaROS/noetic_turtlebot/Turtlebot.md

 ```
 The above is done from memory and might be off.
 Will correct once able to connect to the actual robot base.

+## Kobuki Firmware

+Launching the turtlebot may result in some kind of firmware warning (in red).
+If the firmware is too old, then the warning communicates that it should be updated.
+The process for that is not hard, but it is sensitive just as any firmware update is.  _Instructions to be entered soon-ish._

 ## Warnings to Eventually Address

 _EIGEN vs EIGEN3 Warning:_ <BR>